The information government research officers provide forms the foundation of government decisions.

 - liaising with, advising and answering enquiries from MPs, related agencies, parliamentary advisers, members of the public, academics and local council.

-Government departments typically recruit independently on an ad hoc basis.
-Opportunities are advertised online, in national newspapers and their websites, and on the online jobs boards of the Social Research Association and the Civil Service.
+Government departments typically recruit on an ad hoc basis.
+Opportunities are advertised online, via websites such as Civil Service jobs and the Social Research Association.